visualjeff/propertiesParser/README.md

 node propertyParser.js
 ```

-You will be prompted for the path to your properties file and then locale you'd like applied.
+You will be prompted for the path to your properties file followed by the locale you'd like applied.

-What gets created is a new file with the locale changes applied.
+A new file will be created with the locale changes applied.

-Here is what you'll see when it runs:
+Here is what you'll see when the script runs:
 ```
 jeff@debian:~/Documents/propertiesParser$ node propertyParser.js
 What is the name of file?: test.properties